PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `final_concat_axis_stats`, retaining its guard, sort, and following stale- binary owner boundary.
 Commit and push only; do not create or update a pull request.

+## Primary final Concat-axis/binary evidence characterization checkpoint

+The final Concat-axis owner is the same counter-complete, cleanup-free repair already characterized in the fallback.
+The immediately following stale channelwise-binary owner is also shared with the fallback and unconditionally prunes unused tensors, including zero-rewrite calls.

+A strict expected-failure primary-path contract requires a stable `_final_concat_axis_static_shape_stats` result under the existing axis guard, then `final_binary_layout_tensor_count`, a clamped `pruned_unused_tensors` delta, and stable `_final_binary_layout_static_shape_stats` under the existing binary guard.
+Both guarded sorts and the following progress boundary remain fixed; cleanup-only evidence does not trigger reconciliation.

+At implementation, add only result/prune plumbing.
+Do not change either owner, matching, rewiring, metadata, pruning, raw schemas, guards, sorts, progress, dependencies, or TensorFlow behavior.
+Validate sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- terminal/Concat-axis/binary owner gate: `37 passed, 1 xfailed`
+- expanded broad related gate: `573 passed, 1 xfailed in 29.12s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet complete final Concat-axis and binary evidence contract; there are no unexpected failures.